 It’s 1/2 of the year until 2018.
 And everything listed by John Appleby has proved to be incorrect.
-And we are living in mostly the same world regarding SAP as we were living in back in 2015.
+We live in mostly the same world regarding SAP as we were living in back in 2015.

-Unlike John Appleby and all writers for Bluefin Solutions, Brightwork Research & Analysis has no relationship with SAP.
+Unlike John Appleby and all Bluefin Solutions writers, Brightwork Research & Analysis has no relationship with SAP.
 It is not distributing false information for SAP, Oracle, or any other vendor.

 John Appleby should have declared that he was releasing SAP marketing information to get business for HANA implementations.